 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is of pitched design overlaid in slate with tiled ridge details.
-There is a metal skylight on the rear roof pitch.
-The kitchen/utility room single storey projection is pitched and overlaid in the same materials.
-A two storey projection to the rear of the property has a flat roof structure overlaid in felt, or similar.
-Our inspection of the main roof void was via a first floor ceiling hatch, and our head and shoulders style inspection revealed the roof to be of timber framed construction overlaid in timber sarking.
-The roof space was noted to be insulated.
+The roof, in various sections, is of traditional pitched timber construction, externally clad with slates, with tiled ridges and metal lined valleys at intersections in the roof slopes.
+There are traditional style slated dormers to the front.
+The roof covering was inspected from ground level only.
+There are no readily accessible areas of roof space over the property and accordingly the roof structure was unseen and we are unable to comment on its condition.
+There are wall/ceiling hatches within the rear attic accommodation although these were secured shut at the time of inspection.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There is a combination of PVC and cast iron goods.
+Rainwater fittings comprise a mixture of cast iron and PVC gutters and downpipes.
+It was not raining at the time of inspection and the adequacy of the system could not be verified.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are predominantly of cavity brick construction, however, some parts of the kitchen/utility room projection appear to be of stone construction.
-There are roughcast and pointed facing brick external finishes.
-It appears that cavity wall insulation has been installed, where appropriate.
+The main walls are of solid stone construction, externally pointed.